Skip to main content

 18 mentions Positive Neutral Negative

 The humor in the game is a mixed bag, with some players finding it genuinely hilarious and others feeling it falls flat due to bizarre character actions and unfunny jokes.
 While many appreciate the balance of humor with emotional storytelling and engaging skits, some criticize the limitations on skit access, which can lead to missing out on funny content.
-Overall, the humor is described as delightful and effective in enhancing the narrative, though it can sometimes clash with the game's darker themes.
+Overall, the humor is described as delightful and effective in enhancing the narrative, though it can sometimes clash with the darker themes of the story.

 • “The humor is hilarious; plenty of times I found myself laughing my ass off, and its cast is one of the most lovable bunch ever that you will only come to love more and more as you delve deeper into the story.”